Engaging the University

 Introduction: Does the Mind Matter to Campus Ministry?

-I have been involved in campus ministry in one form or another for more than thirty years.
-Out of that experience—as a president of high school and university chapters of InterVarsity Christian Fellowship (IVCF), as a speaker to a wide range of campus ministries in the United States and Canada, as a historian who has studied the history of the IVCF in Canada, and as a consultant to various campus staff—I offer the following reflections on what campus ministry should, and shouldn’t, be doing today.
+I have been involved in campus ministry in one form or another for more than forty years.
+Out of that experience—as a president of high school and university chapters of InterVarsity Christian Fellowship (IVCF), as a speaker to a wide range of campus ministries in the United States, Canada, and New Zealand, as a historian who has studied the history of the IVCF in Canada, and as a consultant to various campus staff—I offer the following reflections on what campus ministry should, and shouldn’t, be doing today.

 I write with some pain: pain over wasted resources and opportunities at the campus and national levels in some groups; over foolish leadership that did the wasting while pursuing distracting agendas; over needless or badly-handled controversy; and over chauvinism that kept similar groups from cooperating.